Chris-Lercher/chris-gwt-utils/AGwtProjectRenamer/README.md

 - If you created the renamed project somewhere else, then uncheck "Use default location", and navigate to the renamed project.

+### Inplace renaming

- To rename a project without copying it, you can use "ant rename-inplace" instead of "ant rename-after-copy", if you dare.
+To rename a project without copying it, you can use "ant rename-inplace" instead of "ant rename-after-copy" (if you dare).